bojackchen/digital-flow/README.md

 to be integrated with the analog part.
 So the ultimate production of this flow would be a compact digital layout with specified ports to be integrated with other analog layout.

-## Standard digital design flow
+## Standard Digital Design Flow
 A standard digital design flow consists of
-1. RTL HDL design
+1. RTL HDL Design
-2. Behavior simulation (platform: Synopsys&reg; VCS)
+2. Behavior Simulation (platform: Synopsys&reg; VCS)
-3. Logic synthesis (platform: Synopsys&reg; Design Compiler)
+3. Logic Synthesis (platform: Synopsys&reg; Design Compiler)
-4. Post-synthesis simulation (platform: Synopsys&reg; VCS)
+4. Post-synthesis Simulation (platform: Synopsys&reg; VCS)
-5. Place & route (platform: Cadence&reg; Encounter Digital Implementation)
+5. Place & Route (platform: Cadence&reg; Encounter Digital Implementation)
-6. Post-layout simulation (platform: Synopsys&reg; VCS)
+6. Post-layout Simulation (platform: Synopsys&reg; VCS)
 7. Integration with analog part (platform: Cadence&reg;)

 Note that the above steps are iterative.
 For example, after logic synthesis, it is possible that the design no longer meets the design specification, thus you need to fall back to step 3 or even step 2 and 1 to find the reason and fix the problem.

-## SKELETON working directory
+## The `SKELETON` Working Directory
 The provided directory named `SKELETON` is a sample working directory for your digital design flow.
 Within this directory all the steps mentioned in previous section will be performed, 6 directories are set for 6 steps respectively.
 The structure of `SKELETON` working directory is